-You is taken from a poetry collection called “Rapture”.
-This collection consists mainly of love poems which is far from surprising given the title of the collection.
+‘You‘ is taken from a poetry collection called “Rapture”.
+This collection consists mainly of love poems which are far from surprising given the title of the collection.
 The poem is filled with passionate metaphors and uses very provocative language.
-It is highly sexualised and may well be more about lust rather than love.
+It is highly sexualized and may well be more about lust rather than love.
 The narrator addresses the reader as if they are the object of the narrator’s affection.
 The title of the Poem: “You” gives the poem an intimate feel, as if the poem is dedicated to just one person.

 Form and Tone

-The narrator uses interesting language in the first line of this stanza of the poem, which can be read in full here.
+The narrator uses interesting language in the first line of this stanza of the poem.
 They personify their thoughts and in doing so create a powerful piece of imagery.
-The fact that they refers to their thoughts as “uninvited” suggests that they are powerless to control how they feel and wouldn’t want to feel that way.
+The fact that it refers to their thoughts as “uninvited” suggests that they are powerless to control how they feel and wouldn’t want to feel that way.
 This line definitely suggests that the narrator can’t get the object of their affection out of their head.

 The opening line is very short and this serves to highlight its importance.
 It acts almost like a prompt to a speaker who is giving a speech it announces what the following stanza will be about effectively.
-Second line and the narrator opens up with a stunning oxymoron.
-This gives the reader a view of the narrator’s “torn-vision” on love.
+The second line and the narrator open up with a stunning oxymoron.
+This gives the reader a view of the narrator’s “torn-vision” of love.
 They describe the heart as being parched, this portrays the idea that the heart is thirsty, that it is longing for something that it just can’t have.
-This is a very dramatic way of describing that euphoric up-and-down feeling that person gets when they are in love.
+This is a very dramatic way of describing the euphoric up-and-down feeling that a person gets when they are in love.

-From the onset of this stanza it would appear that the narrator is describing how they tried to avoid falling in love.
-They describe these actions an concurrently espouse the idea that their life was mundane and boring.
+From the onset of this stanza, it would appear that the narrator is describing how they tried to avoid falling in love.
+They describe these actions concurrently and espouse the idea that their life was mundane and boring.
 This is a nice contrast as up until this point the poem has consisted of dramatic images and this line kind of brings the tone back down to earth.
 They talk about their “camouflage rooms” giving the impression that they have been hiding in their house.
 I don’t think this is meant to mean physically hiding.
-But more-so just mulling along without being particularly social.
+But more so just mulling along without being particularly social.
 I think the narrator is trying to highlight their introverted nature.

-The word gaped in the final line may have a significance as it has subtle sexual connotations as the word is often associated with an ill-fitting blouse.
-Another provocative piece of language use.
+The word gaped in the final line may have significance as it has subtle sexual connotations as the word is often associated with an ill-fitting blouse.
+Another provocative piece of language used.

 on the bed, like a gift, like a touchable dream.